thanhnguyen-aws/verify-rust-std/doc/src/challenges/0017-slice.md

 ### Success Criteria

-The memory safety of the following public functions that iterating over the internal inductive data type must be verified:
+The safety of the following functions in (library/core/src/slice/mod.rs):

 | Function |
 |---------|